|HEALTHCARE TRAINING & CONSULTING LLC

 Contact us for weekly MAVT Class Dates & Locations.

 patches and a 3 year MAVT certification card.
-Renewal classes available
+Renewal fee is only $100

 Insurance Reduction and for Logisticare Driver Safety Standards